vijayender/pnr-tools/README.md

 * `pnr-gui.sh`:
    `open-with` your pdf using pnr-enquiry.sh.
 Uses zenity to display results
 * `pnr-fetch-list.sh`
-   Takes argument a `train-list` a list of pdf paths.
+   Takes argument a `train-list` a file containing list of pdf paths(new line separated).
    Generates a `train-list.out` your pnr results fetched